 - 1. Pedestrian ways through parks and plazas should orient the pedestrian to significant destinations, while connecting to other public ways.
 Pedestrian ways shall comply with the current ADA Guidelines. - Along pedestrian ways, recesses resulting from building setbacks along the sidewalk should be enhanced as special urban places.
 The recesses may become pocket plazas, landscaped gardens, or seating areas. - Pedestrian paths or trails through parks and landscaped or natural areas should be a minimum of 5'-0" wide.
-Bicycle trails through parks and landscaped or natural areas should be a minimum of 5'-0" in width.
-Multi-purpose pathways,
+Bicycle trails through parks and landscaped or natural areas should be a minimum of 5'-

-4. Pedestrian pathways and trails that extend through parks and landscaped or natural areas should be provided with seating and lighting along walkways and at places of interest.
+- 0" in width.
+Multi-purpose pathways, those which are intended for shared-use by bicyclists and pedestrians, should be a minimum of 8'-0" wide. - 4.
+Pedestrian pathways and trails that extend through parks and landscaped or natural areas should be provided with seating and lighting along walkways and at places of interest.
 Provide openings to views along pedestrian ways, with seating areas at the viewing points.
 Provide pedestrian scale lighting sufficient to illuminate the walkway and any seating areas.